 A research degree involves the pursuit of the truth.
 Sometimes a hypothesis will be accepted, sometimes it will be rejected; either way, you will employ a scientific process and you will be contributing to the development of knowledge.
 Remember that negative results are just as important.
 They need to be reported and shared.
 You should conduct research honestly and diligently and not in haste or for self-gain.
 Never be tempted to cut corners.
-You need to be able to look at yourself in the mirror and know that your research was ethical and authentic.
 Research is hard work and it can involve challenges and disappointment as well as joy – but the journey is just as important as the destination.
 Take no short cuts.
 Have exemplary standards and aim for excellence.

 2. Organization and Productivity

 Keep a lab book and note down everything relevant to your research and your experiments, and make ‘to-do’ lists to keep yourself on track.
 Learn how things work and develop your lab and technical skills to a high standard.
 Plan, conduct, and report your research meticulously and with the utmost attention to detail so that you and others can replicate your methods.
 Stay organized with both your data and your research samples.
 Prepare for all your experiments the day before, think through all the steps, and anticipate issues.